scastillo/not-youtube-dl/README.txt

-    --dateafter DATE           download only videos uploaded after this date --no-playlist              download only the currently playing video --age-limit YEARS          download only videos suitable for the given age --download-archive FILE    Download only videos not present in the archive file.
-Record all downloaded videos in it.
+    --dateafter DATE           download only videos uploaded after this date --no-playlist              download only the currently playing video --age-limit YEARS          download only videos suitable for the given age --download-archive FILE    Download only videos not listed in the archive file.
+Record the IDs of all downloaded videos in it.

 Download Options:
 -----------------